 I’ve been traveling up and down the Via Emilia since 1991 and will be sharing some of my travel encounters, wine and food discoveries and other interesting tidbits.

-It’s hard to believe, but it has taken me some 20 years to get all of the facts on the production of craft (bottle-refermented), real (secco, red, frizzante, min.
-11% alc.), shortcut (single fermentation, instead of the traditional double fermentation), commercial (10% to 10.5% alc.), and industrial (4-9.5% alc.)
+It’s hard to believe, but it took some 20 years to get all of the facts on the production of craft (bottle-refermented), real (secco, red, frizzante, min.
+11% alc.), shortcut (single fermentation, instead of the traditional double fermentation), commercial (10% alc.), and industrial (4-9.5% alc.)
 Lambrusco versions.
-They were gathered, not from books (there weren’t any), but from countless conversations and tastings with tiny, small and large Lambrusco producers and huge Lambrusco factories.
+They were gathered, not from books (they didn’t exist), but from countless conversations and tastings with tiny, small and large Lambrusco producers but also with huge Lambrusco factories.